 - We do accept plays that are commissioned by other theatres or producers; however, you must obtain written permission from the commissioning organization stating that they support your application.

 - We will consider projects that have been produced.
 The writer, however, must make a compelling case for a process of revising the project based on what they gleaned from the production, with the goal of making the play more prepared for future productions.
 A produced project is defined as a project that has been reviewed by critics.
 We do consider plays that have had a previous workshop, or developmental opportunities.

 - We will consider plays that are already scheduled for a production.
 Please include information on the production, including dates and creative team.
 In your artistic statement, please articulate your developmental goals for the project prior to rehearsal.

 - The Lab is unable to accept applications for projects that have been declined in previous years.

-Please insure that you have reviewed these important FAQs about Banff Centre before applying.
+Please ensure that you have reviewed these important FAQs about Banff Centre before applying.

 All programs, faculty, dates, fees, and offers of financial assistance are subject to change.
 Program fee is subject to applicable taxes.
 Non-refundable fees and deposits will be retained upon cancellation.
 Any other fees are refunded at the discretion of the Banff Centre.
 The application deadline is 11:59 p.m.
 Mountain Standard Time.